bcgodfrey91/perpro/docs/take-homes/beer.md

 - Allow users to "favorite" an item and maintain a list of favorites
 - Allow users to search through the list of beers
 - Create separate routes (using [React Router](https://github.com/ReactTraining/react-router)) for both the favorites list and the individual beers

+While credit for this specific example goes out to [Garrett Levine](https://medium.com/@GarrettLevine/5-projects-to-complete-when-starting-to-learn-front-end-web-development-48e8a1ce3178), there are many different variations of this challenge that you might see as a take home challenge.